patchlevel/event-sourcing/docs/pages/subscription.md

 # Subscriptions

-A one core concept of event sourcing is the ability to react and process events in a different way.
+One core concept of event sourcing is the ability to react and process events in a different way.
 This is where subscriptions and subscription engine come into play.

 There are different types of subscriptions.
 In most cases, we are talking about projector and processor.